FC5570/comm-api.js/README.md

 | --------- | ------------------ | ------------------------------------------------------------------------------------------------- |
 | `gif()`   | type               | Gives a random gif of the specified type, available types: hug, pat, blush, slap, stare, trigger. |

-### All the functions return a promise, resolve the promise by either awaiting it or using .then()

-### All the Image Manipulation endpoints (except woah and alwaysHasBeen) require an image thats either a png, jpg or a gif.
+#### All the functions return a promise, resolve the promise by either awaiting it or using .then().
+All the Image Manipulation endpoints (except woah and alwaysHasBeen) require an image thats either a png, jpg or a gif.
 A webp doesn't work.
 The endpoints return a buffer.

-### Made by FC#5104 on Discord.
+#### Made by FC#5104 on Discord.
 [Click Here](https://discord.gg/yuKfuCg7Zx) to join the Support Server of the API.
 [Click Here](https://docs.fc5570.ml) for the documentation of the API.
 Any suggestions are welcome.